 Am I a candidate for specialized wound care?

 If you suffer from a chronic or non-healing wound, ask your physician about a referral to the Cullman Regional Wound Healing Center or contact us directly for an assessment.
-If you are a candidate for this outpatient program, the Cullman Regional Wound Healing Center will immediately work with you and your doctor to deliver the following:
+If you are a candidate for this outpatient program, the Cullman Regional Hyperbaric & Wound Care Center will immediately work with you and your doctor to deliver the following:

 - Advanced therapies, such as hyperbaric oxygen therapy